-- You will be given two ballot papers. - Once you have been given your ballot papers by the polling staff, go to one of the polling compartments. - Vote only once on each ballot paper. - Mark your choice with a cross (X) in the box on the right hand side of the ballot paper opposite the name of the candidate or party you are voting for. - Put no other mark on the ballot paper, or your vote may not count. - If by mistake you spoil a ballot paper, take it to the Presiding Officer and ask for another one. - When you have marked your choice, show the back of the ballot papers to the Presiding Officer, so that the Presiding Officer can confirm that the ballot papers have the numbers and official marks, but do not let anyone see how you have voted. - Put each ballot paper in the ballot box marked in the same colour and leave the polling station.
+- You will be given two ballot papers. - Once you have been given your ballot papers by the polling staff, go to one of the polling compartments. - Vote only once on each ballot paper by putting a cross X in the box next to your choice on each ballot paper. - · Do not mark the ballot paper in any other way or your vote may not count. - If you make a mistake, take the ballot paper to the polling staff and ask for another one. - When you have marked your choice, show the back of the ballot papers to the polling staff, so that they can confirm that the ballot papers have numbers, but do not let anyone see how you have voted. - Put each ballot paper in the ballot box marked in the same colour and leave the polling station.

-Schedule 2 Rule 38 (as modified by Schedule 5 Paragraph 8) Schedule 5 Paragraph 25 FORM O3
+Schedule 2 Rule 38 (as modified by Schedule 5 Paragraph 8) Schedule 5 Paragraph 25 FORM N2